adilkoondhar/basic-user-authentication/README.md

 ## About
 Authentication plays a vital role in software and websites.
 Different authentication methods are used to secure user access.
 This project covers a range of techniques to familiarize you with the various aspects of user authentication and how to implement them.

+## Features
+- Users can post anonymous secrets.
+- Users can read and update secrets anonymously.